OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Fail-Stop** An early feature of RAID systems where either the disk is working or not at all
+    - **Fail-Stop** - an early feature of RAID systems where either the disk is working or not at all
-    - **Silent Faults** When the storage drive disk doesn't give any appearance of a problem when the data returned is corrupted
+    - **Silent Faults** - when the storage drive disk doesn't give any appearance of a problem when the data returned is corrupted
-    - **Misdirected Write** When data is written correctly to the disk storage but in the wrong memory address
+    - **Misdirected Write** - when data is written correctly to the disk storage but in the wrong memory address
-    - **Cyclic Redundancy Check (CRC)** Remainder of binary division between a large binary number (D) and an agreed value of (k)
+    - **Cyclic Redundancy Check (CRC)** - remainder of binary division between a large binary number (D) and an agreed value of (k)
-    - **Lost Write** The device doesn't inform the upper layer that a write finished but the new changes never persisted into the next state, thus exposing the past state before the write
+    - **Lost Write** - the device doesn't inform the upper layer that a write finished but the new changes never persisted into the next state, thus exposing the past state before the write

     ###### [Return](#data-integrity-and-security) to the *Data Integrity and Security* module